Compare CSV Data to Existing Records In Your CRM

 compare9.png

-• The Identity Field you chose does not match the CSV and CRM
+1. The Matching Criteria you chose does not match between the CSV and CRM

-• You are using too many identity fields
+2. You are using too many fields in Matching Criteria rule

 For general troubleshooting advice, see our article on Troubleshooting Issues.